Serverless database computing using Azure Cosmos DB and Azure Functions

 Implementation: A timer trigger with an Azure Cosmos DB input binding

-- Using a timer trigger, you can retrieve the bank account balance information stored in an Azure Cosmos DB container at timed intervals using an input binding.
+- Using a timer trigger, you can retrieve the bank account balance information stored in an Azure Cosmos container at timed intervals using an input binding.

 - If the balance is below the low balance threshold set by the user, then follow up with an action from the Azure Function.